gardener/documentation/hugo/content/050-tutorials/content/howto/prometheus/_index.md

 Next, deploy Grafana.
 Since the deployment in this post is based on the Helm default values, the settings below are set explicitly in case the default changed.
-As for Prometheus deploy Grafana via `helm install --name grafana --namespace <your-prometheus-namespace> stable/grafana -f values.yaml`.
+Deploy Grafana via `helm install --name grafana --namespace <your-prometheus-namespace> stable/grafana -f values.yaml`.
 Here, the same namespace is chosen for Prometheus and for Grafana.

-`values.yaml` for Grafana:
+Content of `values.yaml` for Grafana:
 ```yaml
 server:
   ingress: